fermi-ad/awesome-docs/README.md

 *Tools for developing, designing, testing, and deploying browser-based applications.*

 * Frameworks
-    * [React](https://github.com/keon/algorithms) - Minimal examples of data structures and algorithms.
+    * [React](https://reactjs.org/docs/getting-started.html) - Documentation with great examples from the creators of the most prominent web framework.
+* Languages
+    * [Typescript](https://www.typescriptlang.org/docs/) - Thorough docs from the Typescript team.

 # Contributing